 Affordability is the primary housing problem facing renter households.

-Nearly one-fourth are severely rent burdened, meaning they pay over 50 percent of their income in rent.
+More than one-fourth of all renters (27 percent) are severely rent burdened, meaning they pay over 50 percent of their income in rent.

 Despite the growing need for affordable rental housing, more than one-fourth of the nation's low-cost rental stock has been lost in the past decade.